-The Management Company uses a "pass/fail approach", where an issuer is classified and accounted for as sustainable, if the issuer fulfil one more of the following conditions:
+The Management Company uses a "pass/fail approach", where a company is classified and accounted for as sustainable, if the company fulfil one or more of the following conditions:

-10 percent of the issuer's revenue, capital expenditure or operating costs have, through conservative estimation or reporting, been classified as a significant contributor according to EU environmental Taxonomy objectives on climate change mitigation or adaptation to climate change.
-20 percent of the issuer's revenue has been assessed to contribute to other environmental or social global goals, directly or indirectly linked to the UN's above-mentioned objectives for sustainable development.
+- 10 percent of the companies' revenue, capital expenditure or operating costs has, through conservative estimation or reporting, been classified as a significant contributor according to the EU taxonomy - 20 percent of the companies' revenue has been assessed to contribute to other environmental or social global goals, directly or indirectly linked to the UN's above-mentioned objectives for sustainable development - The company outperforms relative to its sector and region in terms of emission factors, according to quantitative data - The company outperforms relative to its region in terms of gender equality factors, according to quantitative data

-The issuer outperforms relative to its sector and region in terms of emission factors, according to quantitative data.
-The issuer outperforms relative to its region in terms of gender equality factors, according to guantitative data.
-The issuer outperforms relative to its sector and region in terms of other resource efficiency, such as water use, raw material consumption or waste generation, according to quantitative data.
-The issuer has been fundamentally analysed and viewed as having a high contribution and exposure to the objectives.
+- The company outperforms relative to its sector and region in terms of other resource efficiency such as water use, raw material consumption or waste generation, according to quantitative data - Has been fundamentally analysed and viewed as having high contribution and exposure to the objectives.

 In addition to complying with at least one of the conditions above, the issuer must pass the do no significant harm ("DNSH") test (as further described below) applied on the issuer's entire revenue.
-An issued bond is classified as sustainable if the instrument is either green (climate related), blue (water related) or socially sustainable.
 Other management companies may use another approach and other criteria to classify a sustainable investment.
 Therefore, the levels of sustainable investments may differ between different management companies.
-ESG labelled bonds, e.g., green, social, sustainability or sustainabilitylinked bonds, are classified and accounted as sustainable as their use of proceed contributes to the environmental or/and social objective.
-The Management Company has procedures in place to ensure that the ESG labelled bonds which the SubFund invests are aligned with the relevant principles for each bond, such as the Green Bond Principles ("GBP"), the Social Bond Principle ("SBP"), the Sustainability Bond Guidelines ("SBG"), from the International Capital Market Association ("ICMA") or similar organisations.